Danemm99/Airbus-Ship-Detection-Challenge/README.md

 - `exploratory_data_analysys.ipynb`: This notebook focuses on the exploratory data analysis (EDA) aspect of a semantic segmentation task using the U-Net architecture.
 - `train.py`: Python script for training the UNet model.
 - `inference.py`: Python script for performing inference with the trained model.
-- `pytorch-eda-unet-from-scratch-finetuning.ipynb`: Сombined files mentioned above in one Jupyter notebook. `You can use this notebook for testing my solution too (run on Kaggle platform)`.
+- `pytorch-eda-unet-from-scratch-finetuning.ipynb`: Сombined files mentioned above in one Jupyter notebook.
+It contains the same code, just in one notebook. `You can use this notebook for testing my solution too (run on Kaggle platform)`.
 - `submission.csv`: CSV file containing the inference results for submission.